 Oxytetracycline, Minocycline, Doxycycline, Erythromycin, Azithromycin

-Controversial teen acne treatment that manipulates hormones during sex organ development
+Controversial acne treatment for adolescents that manipulates hormones during sex organ development

 1/3 of users need a 2nd and 3rd treatment

-Acne often comes back as soon as you stop taking the pill.
+Acne often returns as soon as the pill is stopped

 6+ months prescription